Great news, your latest pitch was a huge success, and you’ve landed a new client!

 Wondering how often should you post on social media?
 As Jay Bayer said: The best social media publishing frequency is: when it's worthwhile.
 But we went a bit further down this rabbit hole.

-To craft your client’s strategy, you need to know what social media channels they intend to maintain.
-Find out from them which profiles they currently have, which they want to add, and if they want to stop producing content for any platform.
+To craft your client’s strategy, you need to know what social media channels they plan on using.
+If they have dozens or hundreds of accounts, your fee will be higher because it will require more account management.
+Ask them which profiles they currently have, which they want to add, and whether they want to stop producing content for any platform.

 Add these questions to your questionnaire: